 Whiteboard with Kanban card

-Sizing and Controlling Stocks with the Kanban Method
+Sizing and Controlling Inventory with the Kanban Method

 DOWNLOAD THE KANBAN MANUAL

-Kanban is a form or card that accompanies each batch of coins.
-This simple "piece" of paper in a Kanban system becomes an indispensable visual signal to indicate when and how much to produce.
-The Kanban card contains 3 types of information:
+Kanban is a card or tag that accompanies each batch of parts.
+This simple "piece" of paper becomes a crucial visual signal in a Kanban system, indicating when and how much to produce.
+The goal is to pull production based on actual consumption.
+When it enters the loop, the Kanban card triggers either replenishment or the production of a batch.

-Part reference and number of pieces per container, possibly photo of the part.
+Part number and quantity per container, optionally including a photo of the part.

 • Management Information

-This Kanban system can be applied in any part of the flow, i.e. :
+This production system can be applied to any point in the workflow, including:

 • Between two workshops or two machines

-• Between a store and a manufacturing workshop
+• Between a warehouse and a manufacturing workshop

 • Between a production site and its suppliers